Sravanth-1/Data-Analysis/README.md

 Working directory of Internship at Cloud Counsellage Pvt Limited.

-## All the files are Examplatory and the original Subimissions are under non disclosure agreement.
+## All the files are Examplary and the original Subimissions, RAID logs etc are under non disclosure agreement.